-The Company has recently entered into a funding arrangement with NYU Langone Health to establish the NYU Langone Training Program to help the Company understand and prepare for the future Deploy phase of its business plan.
+The Corporation entered into a funding arrangement with NYU Langone Health to establish the NYU Langone Training Program to assist the Corporation understand and prepare for the future deploy phase of its business plan.
+The Corporation committed US\$5 million over a five-year period to found and launch a clinical training program focused on psychedelic assisted therapies and psychedelic inspired medicines at NYU Langone Health, one of the United States' premier academic medical centers.

-On October 6, 2020, the Company announced a commitment of US\$5 million over a five-year period to found and launch a clinical training program focused on psychedelic assisted therapies and psychedelic inspired medicines at NYU Langone Health, one of the United States premier academic medical centers.
 The NYU Langone Training Program is the first step in a larger initiative to establish a Center for Psychedelic Medicine at NYU Langone Health.
 The NYU Langone training program is intended to train additional clinical researchers in psychedelic medicines.
-In addition, the Company hopes to work with NYU Langone and other academic institutions as it prepares for the future Deploy phase of its business plan that will inevitably require training large numbers of medical personnel including psychiatrists to administer psychedelic assisted therapies at scale in the United States.
+In addition, the Corporation hopes to work with NYU Langone and other academic institutions as it prepares for the future deploy phase of its business plan that will inevitably require training large numbers of medical personnel including psychiatrists to administer psychedelic assisted therapies at scale in the United States.
 NYU Langone Health will have full and free discretion in using the funds for the development and conduct of the training program and operations of the Center for Psychedelic Medicine.
-The launch of the Center for Psychedelic Medicine at NYU Langone Health is still subject to additional funding from other partners and parties.
-It is not anticipated that the Company will generate future revenue from this project.
+The launch of the Center for Psychedelic Medicine at NYU Langone Health is still subject to additional funding from other parties.
+It is not anticipated that the Corporation will generate future revenue from this project.